 Real-World Applications

 While it may seem abstract, simplifying fractions with square roots has practical applications in various fields, including physics, engineering, and computer graphics.
-For instance, in physics, these skills are used in calculations involving energy, momentum, and wave mechanics.
+Take this case: in physics, these skills are used in calculations involving energy, momentum, and wave mechanics.
 In engineering, they are essential for structural analysis and design.
 Highlighting these real-world connections can help students appreciate the relevance of the topic.

 Focus on Conceptual Understanding